-I didn’t want to invest money into a road trip I had not taken, and well, it’s not like we were leaving civilization completely, So I was very much into Not wanting to add a bunch of costs to this trip.
-So we didn’t purchase a roof rack or anything special that costed money.
+I didn’t want to invest money into a road trip I had not taken, and well, it’s not like we were leaving civilization altogether, So I was very much into Not wanting to add a bunch of costs to this trip.
+So we didn’t purchase a roof rack or anything special that cost money.

 We purchased Rubbermaid containers that fit the seats; again, it was about being able to stack because Real Estate is precious when everything is in the vehicle.

 We set up Two thin Rubbermaid containers for our groceries and cookware.
 It kept everything dry, no worries about moisture, and if anything leaked, it would be contained.